DaseinDa/Pure-C-implementation-for-Deep-Learning-models/README.md

 # Pure-C-implementation-for-Deep-Learning-models
-This is a pure C implementation for Deep Learning Models including: LeNet5, AlexNet, VGG16, ResNet18 on CPU without any external libraries requirements.
+This is a pure C implementation for Deep Learning Models including: LeNet5, AlexNet, VGG16, ResNet18, Transformer on CPU without any external libraries requirements.

 Dataset: MNIST, Cifar10